-Fighting this kind of situation consumers get frustrated, and at last they want to produce door in their own care with the help of a carpenter, now you know what happens after that.
+Fighting this kind of situation consumers get frustrated, and at last, they want to produce the door in their care with the help of a carpenter, now you know what happens after that.
 Carpenters will advise them: no worries, we will collect quality timber, the original mahogany from Jessore, matured and the very best timber will make the best door you have ever seen and will, season properly and manufacture the perfect door in the world and will last for generations.
 If you purchase door or frame from any manufacturer, they wouldn’t last very long, they season the timber mechanically and destroy the temper of the timber and they will bend and crack, so many other things they say to convince you, just to get the job to make some money to make a living.
-Next thing they do is take some money from money from you as an advance to purchase the timber, and will disappear for a while, will come back when you are about to lose your temper, because you need them now, you already have rented your apartment an people are going to move in soon, no time to season and manufacture and so on, but you are angry.
+Next thing they do is make some money from money from you as an advance to purchase the timber and will disappear for a while, will come back when you are about to lose your temper because you need them now, you already have rented your apartment an people are going to move in soon, no time to season and manufacture and so on, but you are angry.
 Whose fault is that?, Yours or mine?

-Things are changing over the time and people are trying to understand, they are learning about timber, quality, and quality manufacturing.
-We are inviting hundreds of civil engineers and showing them our seasoning chamber, teaching them how they work, showing them our production techniques, how precisely our special machines are making the parts of the door, to help the consumers, the engineers and our business.
-Civil engineers don’t have enough knowledge about wood technology to advise the home owners, I welcome them to read the articles in my website and learn, visit my industry and learn how the quality doors are made and help to understand the building owners, help our business and make good money, which is legal.
+Things are changing over time and people are trying to understand, they are learning about timber, quality, and quality manufacturing.
+We are inviting hundreds of civil engineers and showing them our seasoning chamber, teaching them how they work, showing them our production techniques, how precisely our special machines are making the parts of the door, to help the consumers, the engineers, and our business.
+Civil engineers don’t have enough knowledge about wood technology to advise the homeowners, I welcome them to read the articles in my website and learn, visit my industry and learn how the quality doors are made and help to understand the building owners, help our business and make good money, which is legal.